Kelechi-uo/Darey.io_PBL_DevOps/Project_2.md

 Your LEMP stack should now be completely set up.

-At this point, your LAMP stack is completely installed and fully operational.
+At this point, your LEMP stack is completely installed and fully operational.

 You can test it to validate that Nginx can correctly hand `.php` files off to your PHP processor.